Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Sufficient and necessary criteria for frame-indifferent, isotropic polyconvex energies of compressible and incompressible materials

 with $\Psi_{\textnormal{Inv}}$ convex and non-decreasing in the first two arguments, then $\Psi$ is polyconvex.
 In that setting frame-indifference and isotropy of $\Psi$ is automatically ensured by working with invariants which in turn implies Perm$(3)$-invariance of $\Psi_{\textnormal{Inv}}$ if one draws the connection to the other criteria.\\ Certainly, the invariants of the right Cauchy--Green tensor $\bsym C$ could also be used.
-However, it was already shown in \citep{geuken2025} that this criterion is not able to approximate, e.g., energy functions that grow linearly with respect to the stretch.
-This results in stress plateaus, which are observed, e.g., for polymers and biological materials such as the periodontal ligament \citep{rees1997,kurzeja2025}.
+However, it was shown in \citep{geuken2025} that this criterion is not capable of approximating, e.g., energy functions exhibiting linear growth with respect to the stretch.
+Such linear energy growth corresponds to stress plateaus, which are observed, e.g., for phase transitions, polymers and biological materials such as the periodontal ligament \citep{rees1997,kurzeja2025}.